 Hair shedding is a part of our normal hair cycle.
-A few strands in the hairbrush, shower drain, and scattered across the living room floor is nothing to worry about.
+A few strands in the hairbrush, shower drain, and scattered across the living room floor are nothing to worry about.
 But if you find that you're pulling hairs out by the handful, it could be a sign that there's something wrong, and stress and anxiety could be to blame.
-You may have heard the claims that there is a link between emotional stress and hair loss, but is there any truth them?
+You may have heard the claims that there is a link between emotional stress and hair loss, but is there any truth to them?

 Can stress cause hair loss?

 Absolutely.
 Research shows there is a relationship between stress and the natural hair cycle.
 There are approximately 100,000 hair follicles on the adult scalp, and each hair continually cycles between periods of rest and growth.

 At any given time, most follicles on the scalp are in the growth (anagen) phase of the cycle.
 Hair strands are shed when the hair follicle transitions to the resting (telogen) phase.
 During stress, a trigger can cause an abnormal, sudden shift of the hair to the telogen phase, which results in dramatic hair loss.

 A recent study published in Nature has shown that the reason for stress-related hair loss is cortisol, the stress hormone.
 Acute or chronic stress cause the release of more cortisol.
 Cortisol inhibits the activity of the hair follicle stem cells, which in turn causes a reduction in the production of new hair.